wavesrcool/library/packages/dev/README.md

 # @wavesrcool/dev

-Collection of configurations and tools for software development
+A collection of JavaScript software development configurations and cli tools